JifuZhao/face-verification/README.md

 * [Face recognition using Tensorflow](https://github.com/davidsandberg/facenet)
 * [The world's simplest facial recognition api for Python and the command line](https://github.com/ageitgey/face_recognition)

+***
+#### Note
+Limited by computation resources, a relatively small CNN model is used, and the model is only trained for 1,000 epochs.
+For better performance, please refer to other pre-trained models.

 Copyright @ Jifu Zhao 2018